zoghal/CakeGrid/README.md

 # CakeGrid 2.3

-CakeGrid Plugin is DataGrid Tables for CakePHP + GUI
+CakeGrid Plugin is DataGrid Tables for CakePHP

 ## Demo